Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 13 Januari 2026 16.37.46 UTC
+- WIB: Selasa, 13 Januari 2026 17.37.37 UTC
-- WITA: Selasa, 13 Januari 2026 17.37.46 UTC
+- WITA: Selasa, 13 Januari 2026 18.37.37 UTC
-- WIT: Selasa, 13 Januari 2026 18.37.46 UTC
+- WIT: Selasa, 13 Januari 2026 19.37.37 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: nature
+Kategori: success